opensvc/docs.opensvc.com/source/collector.forms.rst

   * ``string``

     The submitted data for this input is stored in the object as a unicode string.
-The html element used for this type is INPUT or SELECT if :keyword:`Candidates` is set.
+The html element used for this type is INPUT or SELECT if **Candidates** is set.

   * ``text``